Born This Way: The Remix

-Born This Way: The Remix is the second remix album by American singer Lady Gaga, released on November 18, 2011 by Interscope.
-This album contains remixes of multiple songs from Gaga's second studio album, Born This Way.
-It was also released as part of the Born This Way: The Collection, a special edition release including the 17-track version of Gaga's second studio album and a DVD release of the HBO concert special Lady Gaga Presents the Monster Ball Tour: At Madison Square Garden.
+Born This Way: The Remix is the second remix album by American singer-songwriter Lady Gaga, released on November 18, 2011, by Interscope.
+This album contains remixes of multiple songs from Gaga's studio album, Born This Way.
+It was also released as part of the Born This Way: The Collection, a special edition release including the 17-track version of Gaga's studio album and a DVD release of the HBO concert special Lady Gaga Presents the Monster Ball Tour: At Madison Square Garden.
 Most of the remixes had been available in the remix EPs released alongside each single from Born This Way.
 Musically, the album is an electronic and dance record; there are also influences of Europop, techno and dubstep within the composition.

 Critics gave mixed reviews for the album, with their general complaint being that the release was unnecessary.
 Most of them, however, complimented The Weeknd, Twin Shadow and Guéna LG's remixes.
 It earned an overall score of 57 out of 100, on review aggregator site Metacritic.
 Commercially, Born This Way: The Remix achieved minor success, entering the charts in ten countries.
 Its highest peak position was attained in Japan, where it reached number 14.
 It also peaked at number 105 on the Billboard 200 chart in the United States.